hi-rad/ontology-alignment-project/README.md

-# Ontology Alignment Project Code
+# Ontology Alignment Project

 > This repository contains the code for a Graduate Coursework Project (EE8209 - Intelligent Systems) for Winter 2022.
 ## 1. Introduction and Setup
-In this project we used two ontologies (mouse and human anatomy).
+In this project, we used two ontologies (mouse and human anatomy).
 We first need to preprocess the concept labels to create embeddings for concept labels.
-For this we used a pretrained model.
-The model should be downloaded from [http://evexdb.org/pmresources/vec-space-models/PubMed-and-PMC-w2v.bin](http://evexdb.org/pmresources/vec-space-models/PubMed-and-PMC-w2v.bin) and placed inside the `data` directory.
+Thus, we used a pretrained word2vec model based on Pubmed and PMC vocabularies.
+The model binary file can be downloaded from [http://evexdb.org/pmresources/vec-space-models/PubMed-and-PMC-w2v.bin](http://evexdb.org/pmresources/vec-space-models/PubMed-and-PMC-w2v.bin) and placed inside the `data` directory.
 ### 1.1.
 Needed Packages
 You should install the following packages using pip (or any other python package manager of your choice)
 - Pandas = 1.2.4